Shawon Dunston: Playing career

 After the 1995 season, he was granted free agency.
 The Cubs wanted to move Dunston to third base, but he preferred to remain at shortstop.
 As a result, he signed with the San Francisco Giants for the 1996 season, receiving a one-year contract worth $1.5 million.
 He signed with the Cubs for the 1997 season, receiving $2 million.

 On August 31, 1997, the Cubs traded Dunston to the Pittsburgh Pirates, who lost two shortstops, Kevin Elster and Kevin Polcovich, to injuries.
 He hit two home runs in his first game with the Pirates, and three in his first three games.
 He became a free agent after the season, and signed a one-year contract with the Cleveland Indians for $400,000.
 On July 23, 1998, the Indians traded Dunston, José Mesa, and Alvin Morman to the Giants for Jacob Cruz and Steve Reed.
 Dunston was batting .237 at the time of the trade.
 With the Giants, Dunston batted .176 in 51 at-bats.
 Dunston became a free agent after the season and signed with the St. Louis Cardinals on a one-year contract worth $500,000.

 On July 31, 1999, the Cardinals traded Dunston to the New York Mets for Craig Paquette.
 He replaced rookie Melvin Mora on the Mets roster.
 Dunston became a free agent after the season and signed with the Cardinals for the 2000 season.
 He signed with the Giants that next offseason, playing with them in 2001 and 2002.
 He reached the 2002 World Series, his first, as a member of the Giants.
-He hit a home run off Kevin Appier of the Anaheim Angels in game six to give his team a two run lead in what could have been a championship-clinching game for the Giants, but the Angels came back to win the game and eventually the series.
+In his final major league appearance, he hit a home run off Kevin Appier of the Anaheim Angels in Game Six to give his team a two run lead in what could have been a championship-clinching game for the Giants, but the Angels came back to win the game and eventually the series.

 Dunston was a career .269 hitter with 150 home runs and 668 RBI in 1814 games.
 He seldom walked, so in spite of his batting average, his on-base percentage was the second-worst among players with at least 4500 plate appearances during their careers.
 At the end of his career, he was used mainly as a fourth outfielder and a role player off the bench.

 He wore jersey #12 while with the Chicago Cubs.